Western Australian Interest Group

 Book here

-Demonstrating its dedication to uncovering overlooked histories, the group launched a database to identify the women who travelled to Western Australia aboard the Palestine between 1853 and 1868, known as the Bride Ship Girls.
+The group also created the Bride Ship Girls project, a database recognising women who travelled to Western Australia aboard the Palestine between 1853 and 1868.